What Is the Average Payout for a Rear-End Collision?

 Rear-end Collision Settlement Examples

 Not all rear-end collisions are equal.
 The severity of the crash plays a major role in determining how much a victim might receive in a settlement.
+People often underestimate rear-end collisions because they "look minor," but insurers heavily rely on documentation and medical timelines.

 Minor Fender Benders